uvugdbrown/documentation-user/accounting/others/taxes/application.rst

 .. note::
     If you use Odoo Accounting, you can also map the Income/Expense accounts according to the fiscal position.
-For example, in some countries, revenues from sales are not posted in the same account than revenues from sales in foreign countries.
+For example, in some countries, revenues from sales in foreign countries are not posted in the same account as revenues from domestic sales.

 Adapt taxes to your customer status
 ===================================